Photo: Brett Monroe Garner

 Side effects and shortcomings

 While SAI and other SRM approaches could cool the planet, no SRM approach could cancel out all the effects of climate change.
-Notably, wind and rainfall patterns would be changed.
-This would lead to some regions seeing greater impacts on their water resources than they would have under global warming.
+Notably, wind and rainfall patterns would be changed, with rainfall increasing in some areas and decreasing in others.
+This would lead to some regions seeing greater impacts on their water resources than they would have under global warming alone.

-No SRM approach would address the root cause of climate change – the buildup of carbon dioxide and other greenhouse gases.
-This means that SRM cannot address ocean acidification, which is caused by the build-up of carbon dioxide in the ocean and is harming ocean ecosystems.
+No SRM approach would address the root cause of climate change – the build-up of carbon dioxide and other greenhouse gases.
+This means that SRM cannot address ocean acidification, which is caused by the ocean absorbing carbon dioxide, harming marine ecosystems.

 SAI would also have several side effects, adding a little to acid rain and air pollution, as well as delaying the slow recovery of the ozone hole.